Path of Exile: Development

 Path of Exile began when a small group of action role-playing game enthusiasts became frustrated by the lack of new releases in the genre and decided to develop their own game.
 It was developed under the radar for three years before being publicly announced on 1 September 2010.
-In the time since then, Grinding Gear Games has published a number of development posts on their website ranging from screen shots of new classes, monsters, and skills to presentations of game play or technical aspects.
+In the time since then, Grinding Gear Games has published a number of development posts on their website ranging from screenshots of new classes, monsters, and skills to presentations of gameplay or technical aspects.

-The game's lead designer is Chris Wilson.
+The game's lead designer at that time, was Chris Wilson.
 He said the team drew inspiration from several earlier games, including action role-playing games such as the Diablo series (particularly Diablo II), Titan Quest, and Dungeon Siege, the collectible card game Magic: The Gathering, the massively multiplayer online role-playing game Guild Wars, and the role-playing video game franchise Final Fantasy (particularly the Materia system of Final Fantasy VII and the Sphere Grid system of Final Fantasy X).

 Alpha started around June 2010, and ended when 0.9.0 was released in August 2011.
 Following a period under closed beta which players could pay to join, the developers started an open beta (ver.
 0.10.0) on 23 January 2013 which was free to play with purchasable microtransactions.
 The game was patched for release version 1.0.0 on 23 October 2013.
 On this date, it was also made available on Steam.
 The game continues to be updated with new content and fixes on roughly a monthly basis.

 The developers of Path of Exile stated that one of their core goals is to provide a genuinely free-to-play game financed only by "ethical micro-transactions".
 Players can create multiple accounts and even have more than one logged in at a time.
 Path of Exile mainly offers cosmetic item skins for players willing to spend money on the game, but it does also gate specific account features such as semi-automated public trading inventories or additional character slots behind a paywall.
 It is also possible for players to pay to create private, invite-only leagues, each secluded in its own economy.
 On 18 January 2017, Grinding Gear Games announced they would be expanding into the console market.